 Amed is another popular spot for freediving and scuba diving.
 Here, you can explore the wreck of the USS Liberty, a ship that was torpedoed during the Second World War.
 The shipwreck lies near the coast, so you don’t need to dive very deep, and it is simply magical to swim around and explore the spooky remains as the fish dart around you.

-From Amed you can also catch a fast boat the 45 – 60 minutes to the gorgeous Gili islands for more blissful beaches, snorkelling and diving.
+From Amed you can also catch a fast boat the 45 – 60 minutes to the gorgeous Gili islands.
+Here are more blissful beaches, snorkelling and diving.
 The return boat trip costs around Rp900,000 (US$60), depending on the time of year, but for many backpackers a trip to Gili Trawangan and its sister islands are a highlight of their Bali travel itinerary.

 Stop 4: Munduk, to chase waterfalls and have an off-road adventure